live-clones/gmsh/utils/guicompare/README.txt

-             cannot be identical -- another toolkit draws differently -- but it must hold the same fields, in the same order and the same grouping, with the same labels.
+             cannot be identical -- another toolkit draws differently -- but it must hold the same fields, in the same order and the same grouping, with the same labels. browser    the same declaration again, drawn as a page in a browser.
+It was written to find out what the contract still took for granted, and it is the strictest of the three conversions: it shares no widget, no toolkit and no process with the others.
+It needs chromium and a build in build-browser/; without either, the column is simply absent.

 Running it
 ----------